iot-lab/eval-board-docker/README.md

 # Evaluation Board Docker image

 This Docker image sets up the software environment to boot an IoT-LAB gateway board.
 This setup used both DHCP/TFTP and NFS server and U-Boot bootloader write on the NAND flash memory (eg. Variscite VAR-SOM-AM35 ARM Cortex A8).
 The bootloader will fetch the Linux kernel from the TFTP server and the kernel will mount the root filesystem from the NFS server.
-This image can also be used to update the U-boot bootloader from Linux or via USB to Serial Converter cable (RS232-5V model) and can replace VAR-SOM-AM35 evaluation kit board.
+This image can also be used to update the U-boot bootloader from Linux or via USB to Serial Converter cable and can replace VAR-SOM-AM35 evaluation kit board.

 ## Get IoT-LAB gateway image